MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 To boot a fresh Mixin Kernel Full Node, you need to generate your keys, send the pledge transaction and run the kernel daemon.

-1. Get the latest release from https://github.com/MixinNetwork/mixin/releases and extract files `mixin`,`genesis.json`,`nodes.json` and `config.example.json`.
+1. Get the latest release from https://github.com/MixinNetwork/mixin/releases and extract files `mixin`, `genesis.json`, `nodes.json` and `config.example.toml`.

 2. Add `mixin` to your `$PATH`, then create a directory `~/mixin` with `genesis.json` and `nodes.json` in it.